Nutritional and Health Benefits of Licorice Root

-- One study indicates that licorice treats symptoms of menopause and premenstrual syndrome.
+- One study indicates that liquorice treats symptoms of menopause and premenstrual syndrome.
 It suggests that isoflavone, a phytoestrogen, helps balance estrogen and progesterone levels in the body.

 - May Reduce Cancer Growth

-- Studies have shown that licorice can control and reduce the growth of human breast cancer cells and rat colon cancer cells by promoting cell death.
+- Studies have shown that liquorice can control and reduce the growth of human breast cancer cells and rat colon cancer cells by promoting cell death.

-- Other studies show that licorice has anti-tumor activity.
-It reduces the toxicity caused by chemotherapy and also prevents tumor proliferation.
+- Other studies show that liquorice has anti-tumour activity.
+It reduces the toxicity caused by chemotherapy and also prevents tumour proliferation.

-- Licorice extract can also help in cases of chronic prostatitis, possibly by reducing inflammation, and prostate cancer, also by promoting cell death.
+- Liquorice extract can also help in cases of chronic prostatitis, possibly by reducing inflammation, and prostate cancer, also by promoting cell death.